Judo-Documentation-Project/budotree/README.md

 #### Why Javascript/Bulma/Cytoscape.js/...

-Most technological choices were made because they were the most
+Most technological choices were made because they seemed to be the best for the domain, and also because they appeared to be simple enough to get started:

-* Cytoscape.js: this is a popular and very complete graph theory toolkit (likely the most used) in Javascript.
+* **Cytoscape.js**: this is a popular and very complete graph theory toolkit (likely the most used) in Javascript.
 Since having a client application (a web page) was one of the core goals, Cytoscape.js was an obvious choice that was confirmed after some initial tests.
-* Node.js: the initial YAML parser was written in ~50 lines of Common Lisp.
+* **Node.js**: the initial YAML parser was written in ~50 lines of Common Lisp.
 Since the heavy lifting is being done at the client app (in Javascript), using node.js was a logical choice to keep everything aligned.
 This is itself is relatively unimportant, but node.js is also very well supported in terms of Continuous Deployment, used to build the web page, and has a rich library ecosystem.
-* Bulma.io: I wanted something that would work for both desktop and mobile, had good defaults, and allowed customisation.
-There are many options for this, Bulma was the one that worked for me with minimal testing.
+* **Bulma.io**: I wanted something that would work for both desktop and mobile, had good defaults, and allowed customisation.
+There are many options for this, Bulma was the one that worked for me with minimal testing, and without having to buy in a larger framework.
-* Parcel.js: worked as expected with minimal configuration.
+* **Parcel.js**: worked as expected with minimal configuration, and without the need to spend a lot of time learning to get started.

+The core of the project is the database, and that is ultimately resilient to changes given that it only depends on the YAML format, but the more visible part of it is the web application; the technology used can be changed if need be, with Cytoscape.js and node.js being the ones that constitute the core that will almost surely remain.

 ### YAML format